GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

 ## Technical specifications

-The RGI is provided as [Esri shapefiles](https://en.wikipedia.org/wiki/Shapefile) containing the outlines of glaciers in geographic coordinates (longitude and latitude, in degrees) which are referenced to the WGS84 datum.
+The RGI is provided as [Esri shapefiles](https://en.wikipedia.org/wiki/Shapefile) containing the outlines of glaciers and related products in geographic coordinates (longitude and latitude, in degrees) which are referenced to the WGS84 datum.
 Data are organized by first-order region.
 For each region there is one zipped file containing the RGI shapefile (one file for all glaciers in the region) as well as ancillary files containing additional statistics or hypsometric data.

 For each region, RGI 7.0 provides four distinct data products:
 - [Glacier product](glacier-product): includes outlines, attributes and auxiliary data for each individual glacier.